Hotak dynasty: Rebellion

 That opportunity came in April 1709.
 The Kakar tribe refused to pay taxes and revolted, so Gurgin Khan and his men went out to campaign against them.
-Protected by the Ghaznavid Nasher Khans, Mirwais and his men ambushed Gurgin Khan on April 21 and killed him.
+Protected by the Ghaznavid Nasher Khans, Mirwais and his men ambushed Gurgin Khan on 21 April and killed him.
 They expelled the Georgian garrison from Kandahar and the surviving Georgians fled to Gereshk and waited.
 When the Safavid court heard of this, they sent Kaikhosro Khan with 12,000 men to recapture Kandahar.
 He left Isfahan for Qandahar in November 1709, and were aided by members of the Abdali tribe.
 The army progressed slowly as the court was unwilling to help much, and they arrived at Farah in April–May or November 1710.
 In the summer of 1711 Kaikhosro marched to Kandahar and besieged it.
 The Ghilzais sued for peace but Kaikhosro refused to accept it, so they kept fighting.
-The Baluchis frequently harassed the Georgians and forced them to retreat on October 26.
+The Baluchis frequently harassed the Georgians and forced them to retreat on 26 October.
 The defenders of Kandahar emerged and pursued the Georgians, resulting in the death of Kaikhosro.
 Another Persian army was sent to Kandahar in 1712 but they never made it there as their commander died in Herat, leaving the Hotaks to their own devices.
 With this, Mirwais was able to extend his control over the entire province of Kandahar.
 After his peaceful passing in November 1715 from natural causes, his brother Abdul Aziz succeeded him; the latter was murdered later by Mirwais' son Mahmud after having only ruled for eighteen months.

 Invasion of Iran

 In 1720, Mahmud's Afghan forces crossed the deserts of Sistan and captured Kerman.
 He planned to conquer the Persian capital, Isfahan.
-After defeating the Persian army at the Battle of Gulnabad on March 8, 1722, he proceeded to besiege Isfahan.
-The siege lasted about six months and the people of Isfahan were in such a state of hunger that they were forced to eat rats and dogs. on October 23, 1722, Sultan Husayn abdicated and acknowledged Mahmud as the new Shah of Persia.
+After defeating the Persian army at the Battle of Gulnabad on 8 March 1722, he proceeded to besiege Isfahan.
+The siege lasted about six months and the people of Isfahan were in such a state of hunger that they were forced to eat rats and dogs.
+On 23 October 1722, Sultan Husayn abdicated and acknowledged Mahmud as the new Shah of Persia.
 For the next seven years until 1729, the Hotaks were the de facto rulers of most of Persia, and the southern areas of Afghanistan remained under their control until 1738.

 The Hotak dynasty was a troubled and violent one from the very start as an internecine conflict made it difficult to establish permanent control.
 The majority of Persians rejected the leaders as usurpers, and the dynasty lived under great turmoil due to bloody succession feuds that made their hold on power tenuous.
 After the massacre of thousands of civilians in Isfahan – including more than three thousand religious scholars, nobles, and members of the Safavid family – the Hotak dynasty was eventually removed from power in Persia.